Vincross/mind-documentation/Development/windows.md

 # Install Docker Toolbox

 Vincross uses [Docker](https://www.docker.com/) in order to manage the SDK libraries and dependencies.
 Doing it this way means you don't have to install a bunch of things on your system, and you can update your environment with one command.
 If you don't have Docker installed, do so now.
 Follow these [installation instructions](https://docs.docker.com/toolbox/toolbox_install_windows/) if you need help.

+If your Windows is 64bit Windows 10 Pro, Enterprise or Education (1511 November update, Build 10586 or later), use [64bit Windows 10 version](/Development/windowshyperv.md) is recommended.
+See [requirements](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install) for details.

 # MIND Command-line Interface